zaboople/klonk/TheGURQ.md

 The Great Undo-Redo Quandary - the GURQ - happens when you're editing something (like an article about undo-redo), undo a ways, make some changes, and your redos go {{{poof!}}} because the editor doesn't know what else to do with them, so if you change your mind about changing your mind, you're stuck.
 It's a classic science _fiction_ problem: If you go back in time and change the past, you lose the future and can't get it back.
 That's annoying, and that's the GURQ.

 Every so often a random programmer will announce: "I've solved the GURQ!"
 First they decide that the problem happens because editors & word processors use a linear/stack-ish data structure for undo-redo when a _tree_ seems more appropriate.
 Of course that tree requires a navigation system for users to pick their way back through the undo-redo history, leading to all sorts of complicated user interfacery that nobody has time to deal with.
 Folks agree that it's a clever solution, just not worth bothering.
 So the problem goes back on the shelf for a few years until someone re-discovers the same idea.
+It's overdue for someone to say, "Please stop doing this!"

 ## There Is a Better Way

 I learned how to resolve the GURQ "the right way" (opinion) back in the 1990's and use it in my own homemade editor(s).
 No, there is no undo "tree", nor any complicated graphical user interface to go with.
 In fact the user interface is the same as ever: You've got your undos, your redos, and that's it.
-The underlying data structure is strictly linear, but all edit states are preserved and reachable, so whatever you're getting back to, it's either thisaway or thataway.
+The underlying data structure is strictly linear, but all edit states are preserved and reachable, so whatever you're getting back to, it's either thisaway or thataway (usually thisaway).
 There's no need for users to learn a new featureset for the sake of this "enhancement", and most won't notice the difference until... hey, how about that!
 All edit states are recoverable.

 This might sound implausible at first.